 - Work with senior maintenance engineers and management to implement more cost-effective methods of maintenance.

 Predictive maintenance is usually done to minimize the costs of repairs in the future, and reduce instances of emergency maintenance.

 General Mechanical Maintenance

-General maintenance is performed outside of a schedule and is a common form of maintenance for companies with more industrial machinery.
+General maintenance is performed outside of a schedule and is a common form of maintenance for companies with more machinery.

 Electricians, plumbers, and apartment maintenance technicians are prime examples of general maintenance technicians.

 The more unscheduled nature of general maintenance makes it ideal for freelance mechanics and engineers who are just starting out in their respective fields.